kjmagic13/kjmagic13.github.io/_posts/2014-10-27-salontrend.markdown

 	<li>Responsive single page layout</li>
 </ul>

 A Shortcode class was created to easily add and maintain WordPress shortcodes that will be used throughout the website.
-Examples of the Twitter Bootstrap shortcodes mentioned previously include `[row]`, `[column]`, and `[alert]`.
+Examples of the Twitter Bootstrap shortcodes mentioned previously are `[row]`, `[column]`, and `[alert]`.

 {% highlight php %}
 class ThemeShortcodes